eldridgejm/dsctex/docs/index.md

 ## Installation

-The easiest installation involves copying the files under the `src/` directory to the same directory containing your LaTeX document.
+The easiest installation involves cloning the [GitHub repository](https://github.com/eldridgejm/dsctex) and copying the files under the `src/` directory to the same directory containing your LaTeX document.

 A more permanent installation involves saving these files somewhere and adding that directory to the `$TEXINPUTS` environment variable.